 Great power comes with great responsibility.
 If you have the front seat, you need to set the air conditioning to the likes of the other passengers.
 You also need to take care of the driver, which includes passing them water, warning them of speed cameras and passing around any food.
 Finally, and most importantly, riding shotgun means you’re in charge of navigating.

-2. Passengers must chip in for gas.
+2. Passengers should chip in for gas.

 This mainly comes into play on road trips or longer drives, but it may also be an issue if the driver is the main source of transportation in your group of friends.